Direct Answer

 Sequifi is built to automate commission payouts from the first deal event to the final bank transfer.
 Every comp plan rule is defined once in the platform — triggers, thresholds, clawback logic, override conditions — and applied automatically to every qualifying event without human intervention.
 No spreadsheet in the middle, no manual data entry, no reconciliation between calculation and payroll.

 When you automate commission payouts with Sequifi, reps get a live earnings dashboard that updates as events occur.
 They see exactly which deal triggered which rule, what the gross payout was, how any adjustments were applied, and what the net total is — before the pay cycle closes, not after.
 If a rep has a question, the answer is already in the dashboard.
-Disputes drop to near zero because the math is visible and verifiable.
+Disputes drop to near zero because there’s nothing to dispute — the math is visible and verifiable.

-Sequifi handles both commission calculation and payroll execution in the same system, eliminating the handoff gap where most errors occur.
+Sequifi handles both the commission calculation and payroll execution in the same system, eliminating the handoff gap where most errors occur.
 For D2D, solar, fiber, and pest control teams at 50–500 reps, that means one platform that pays every rep type — W2, 1099, hybrid — accurately and on time, every cycle.
-See how it compares: best payroll software for D2D sales teams.
+See how it performs against generic tools: best payroll software for D2D sales teams.

 Frequently Asked Questions